 Melissa is an entrepreneur and award winning CPA with over 20 years of experience in the financial industry.
 She owns her own accounting and tax firm in Atlanta and loves serving small businesses and non-profit organizations.

-Kevin brings 30 years of experience as an Operational CFO, CPA with the “Big Four” and Private Equity Firms and has a proven track record of improving financial performance and building world-class finance and accounting organizations.
-He currently is the CFO at Aptean and has served on W@W's board since 2015.
+Kevin brings 30 years of experience as a CFO, CPA, and has a proven track record of improving financial performance and building world-class finance and accounting organizations.
+He currently is the CFO at Aptean.

-Matthew has been a long time supporter of W@W. He has been serving as the Director of Christian Education and Missions at Parkway Presbyterian Church since 2010.
+Matthew has been serving as the Director of Christian Education and Missions at Parkway Presbyterian Church since 2010.
 He holds a BA in Biblical Studies from King College and brings an energetic level of creativity to the board.

 Jacquie brings with her a diverse background in retail, teaching, and entrepreneurship to our board.
-She has served as an elder in the Presbyterian Church, director of Women's Bibles studies, and taken part in multiple missions trips worldwide.
+She has served on multiple missions trips worldwide.
 She has a strong passion for international missions.

-Julie serves as our event coordinator and has served in various leadership roles as a volunteer over the past 23 years through her church in Snellville, GA, including as an elder.
-She has a background in teaching and school leadership and is now excited to use her gifts and skills to help lead W@W events and fundraisers within her community.
+Julie serves as our event coordinator and has served in various leadership roles as a volunteer over the past 23 years through her church, including as an elder.
 She is gifted in administration and has a strong desire to help others.